andrewshostak/result-service/README.md

 - For each team the command does the next actions in database
   - checks if `alias` already exists
   - if not, creates a `team`, `alias`, `football_api_team` in transaction

+### Implementation TODO
+- [X] Connect to supabase from datagrip
+- [ ] Update database migrations: include tasks table & new statuses
+  - [ ] Add a command to run migrations
+  - [ ] Run migrations on supabase from locally-running command
+- [ ] Configure google cloud: create project, cloud run service, two queues.
+- [ ] Create client methods to interact with google cloud tasks API
+  - [ ] Create a new task
+  - [ ] Remove existing task
+- [ ] Start service locally with launching cloud task client
+- [ ] Create a new endpoint to be called by cloud task for checking match result
+- [ ] Create a new endpoint to be called by cloud task for notifying subscriber
+- [ ] Modify existing POST /matches
+- [ ] Modify existing POST /subscriptions